 How do you do that?
 Simple.
 By investing in sectors that are performing well and avoiding those that don’t.

-Performing sectors: Interest-rate sensitive sectors such as Consumer Discretionary and Financials historically have outperformed the market.
-Due to low interest rates, people start to increase borrowing (Financials) and increase spending on items on non-essential goods (Consumer Discretionary).
+Interest-rate sensitive sectors such as Consumer Discretionary and Financials historically have outperformed the market.
+Due to low-interest rates, people start to increase borrowing (Financials) and increase spending on items on non-essential goods (Consumer Discretionary).
 The shift from recession to recovery also boosts the Technology and Industrial sectors.
 Overall, increased production also causes the Materials sector to outperform.

 This is the expansion phase.
 Expansion is the continuation of recovery and in this phase, the progress gained from recovery gains momentum.
 As a result of this economic expansion, overall investor confidence strengthens.